-- There are four summative assessments of learning in the three phases of the MBBS programme. - 1.
+- There are four summative assessments of learning in three phases of the MBBS programme. - 1.
 Phase I Assessment will be held at the end of the 3rd Semester - 2.
-Phase II (Part-1) Assessment will be held at the end of the 5th Semester - Phase II (Part -2) Assessment will be held at the end of the 8th Semester - 4.
-Phase III Assessment will be held at the end of the 10th Semester - A candidate shall be allowed only four scheduled attempts to complete each of the above phase assessments. - A candidate should apply for all the units pertaining to the Phase Assessment concerned in his/her first attempt. - A repeat examination will be scheduled for every phase exam after 6 weeks of the release of the result. - The approval of the faculty board should be obtained before applying for the fourth attempt. - A candidate should complete the programme within ten years from the year of enrollment to the university. - To be awarded the MBBS degree a student should complete the following creditable compulsory co-courses in addition to the above mentioned phase assessments.
+Phase II (Part-1) Assessment will be held at the end of the 5th Semester - 3.
+Phase II (Part -2) Assessment will be held at the end of the 8th Semester - 4.
+Phase III Assessment will be held at the end of the 10th Semester - A candidate shall be allowed only four scheduled attempts to complete each of the above phase assessments. - A candidate should apply for all the units pertaining to the Phase Assessment concerned in his/her first attempt. - A repeat examination will be scheduled for every phase exam after 6 weeks of the release of the result. - The approval of the faculty board should be obtained before applying for the fourth attempt. - A candidate should complete the programme within ten years from the date of registration. - A student should complete the following creditable compulsory cocourses in addition to the above mentioned phase assessments to award the MBBS degree.

-ME 1201: Proficiency in English Level I

-ME 1202: Proficiency in Computer Literacy & Information
+ME 1201: Proficiency in English Level I ME 1202: Proficiency in Computer Literacy & Information Technology ME 1203: Basic Tamil/Sinhala ME 2101: Proficiency in English Level II ME 3101: Peace Medicine

-Technology

-ME 1203: Basic Tamil/Sinhala

-ME 2101: Proficiency in English Level II

-ME 3101: Peace Medicine